Anzaksen/datacamp_projects/README.md

 # datacamp_projects
-Details of all projects worked on while on the 14GxDataCamp program
+Details of all projects I worked on while on the 14GxDataCamp program